Search API

 match

-Specified what will be searched in each module.
+Specifies what will be searched in each module.
 Right now the only options are 'all' (default) and 'tags'.

 Example: